IrisBox/gewit-hring/_posts/2024-07-28-AngleseyAbbey.md

 image: http://gewit-hring.com/images/posts/20240728-AngleseyAbbey.jpg
 lead_image: http://gewit-hring.com/images/posts/20240728-AngleseyAbbey.jpg
 alt_text: "A peacock butterfly on some lavender in the sunshine with its wings slightly ajar "
-excerpt: "Making a new friend on a walk around Anglesey Abbey.
+excerpt: "Making new friends on a walk around Anglesey Abbey.
 Looking up, around and on.
 A visual essay walk."
 author: Andy Corrigan
 audio:
 geojson: 20240728-AngleseyAbbey.json